 Use a fragrance-free lotion that doesn’t contain alcohol.
 Alcohol can dry your skin and worsen your symptoms.
 Some studies show that applying 10% urea cream on your skin three times a day can help your skin feel better.

-Symptoms usually improve between two to five weeks after stopping chemotherapy.
+Symptoms usually improve between two and five weeks after stopping chemotherapy.

-Everyone experiences HFS differently, even if they receive the same chemotherapy drugs.
+Everyone experiences HFS differently, even if they’re getting the same chemotherapy drugs.
 HFS may be a minor nuisance or so unpleasant that it requires changing your approach to cancer treatment.

 Usually, symptoms go away after you complete chemotherapy.
 Taking care of your skin can prevent long-term effects, like scarring.